-Location for the nostalgic 1980s film Diner, as well as the acclaimed TV shows Homicide and The Wire, Baltimore is not as faded or gritty as that might sound.
-For typically Baltimorean food and drink, head to historic Fell’s Point, a mile east of the Inner Harbor.
+Location for the nostalgic 1980s film Diner, as well as the acclaimed TV shows The Wire and Homicide, Baltimore is not as faded or gritty as its reputation.
+For a great meal, head to historic Fell’s Point, a mile (1.6 km) east of the Inner Harbor.
 One of a dozen good places to eat here is Bertha’s (734 S. Broadway, 410/327-5795), a friendly little café famed for (grit-free!) mussels and other seafood specialties.
-To sample the other local specialty, Chesapeake Bay crab, head down to the Patapsco waterfront to Nick’s Fish House (2600 Insulator Dr., 410/347-4123).
+To sample the other local specialty, Chesapeake Bay crab, head down to the Patapsco River waterfront to Nick’s Fish House (2600 Insulator Dr., 410/347-4123).

 If you’re interested in catching a ball game, the Baltimore Orioles play at Camden Yards (888/848-2473) right downtown.

 Crossing the coastal wetlands and estuaries, US-50 races east from Salisbury, bypassing a few small towns like Willards and Whaleyville, which are best seen by following the Hwy-346 frontage road.
-The two routes run parallel, joining each other 30 miles east in the old-time beach resort of Ocean City.
+The two routes run parallel, joining each other 30 mi (48 km) east in the old-time beach resort of Ocean City.